How to Start a Life Coaching Business in 7 Totally Achievable Steps

 3. Choose a Life Coaching Business Name

 One option is to choose your name and add your niche to it.
-For example, we have Mel Noakes, The Self Care Coach:
+For example, we have Mel Noakes, The Self Care Coach.

 Mel Noakes screenshot

-A great example of this type of name is Conscious Leadership:
+A great example of this type of name is Conscious Leadership.

 Conscious Leadership

-Make sure your name is:
+Make sure your name:

-• Easy to spell and pronounce
+• Is easy to spell and pronounce

 • Has an available domain name

-• Communicates what you do
+• Clearly communicates what you do

 4. Create Your First Offer